 The hubs and I had a little chat a few weeks ago… we were both pretty sick of having a semi-finished family room.
 We’ve had bare walls for pretty much ever.
 I just couldn’t decide what to do… stalking other blogs and design sites had me leaning a different direction every day.
 Finally, I decided to just do something!

-Remember my fingerprint artwork?
+?
 I still really love it, but decided it needed to be relocated to the other side of the room.

 What, you might ask, did I have planned for the striped wall?